konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 var firebaseEvents = new Firebase("https://scorching-inferno-2434.firebaseio.com/");
 ```

-Now that we have a firebase object, we pass it to ``$firebase``, that is a facotry that AngularFire provides us to bind firebase and angular
+Now that we have a firebase object, we pass it to ``$firebase``, that is a factory that AngularFire provides us to bind firebase and angular

 ```javascript
 var events = $firebase(firebaseEvents);
 ```

 The next step is to substitute our previous array of events, for the firebase array.
-The AngularFire object knows how to work as an object or as an array, we need an arra of events so we will use the ``$asArray()`` method
+The AngularFire object knows how to work as an object or as an array, we need an array of events so we will use the ``$asArray()`` method

 ```javascript
 $scope.events = [events.$asArray()];